greedygrammar/DataCollecting/readme.txt

 the DataCollecting class initializes the SensorManager Objects with the appropriate OnResume, OnPause and OnSensorChanged method.
 Activity also has the contenview with buttons witch contains numbers from 0 to 9.

-When users click the button, we record the corresponding number with the user's clicking time in millisecond, acceleration, gyroscope, pressure and size.
+When users click the button, we record the corresponding number with the user's clicking time in millisecond, acceleration, gyroscope, pressure AND size.